 A city in Elis.

-Living in Ephyre, a woman named Astyokheia became the consort of the hero, Herakles.
-Their son Tlepolemos settled on the island of Rhodes, where he mustered a contingent of Rhodians for the assault on Troy.
+Living in Ephyre, a woman named Astyocheia became the consort of the hero, Herakles (Heracles).
+Their son Tlepolemos (Tlepolemus) settled on the island of Rhodes, where he mustered a contingent of Rhodians for the assault on Troy.